Form CRS Conversation Starters

 • Betterment offers managed investing portfolios composed of exchange-traded funds (“ETFs”) and, in certain limited cases, mutual funds (together “traditional securities”), and a cash management offering through a wrap fee program.
 Wrap fee program accounts are discretionary accounts but you can elect certain features to guide us when we manage your portfolio.

-• Betterment’s Premium offering, which also includes client access to a Betterment CERTIFIED FINANCIAL PLANNER™, is also a discretionary account and Betterment’s team of CFP® professionals may make changes on client’s behalf in client accounts.
+• Betterment’s Premium offering, which also includes client access to a team of Betterment CERTIFIED FINANCIAL PLANNERS™, is also a discretionary account and Betterment’s team of CFP® professionals may make changes on client’s behalf in client accounts.

 Fees and Costs